janmager/modern-kitchen-book/README.md

 #### v.
 1.1.5 - Better code

 - recode to newest React Standards
+- little CSS fixes
+- updates 'How to run' in README file

 #### v.
 1.1.4 - Some little design fixtures